 - Segway Tours – Guests can see the natural sights of Nassau Paradise Island from a different point of view on segways.

 - Aquaventure – Located in the center of the Atlantis’ recent waterscape development, this 63-acre water-themed attraction is one of the largest in the world.
 Containing 20 million gallons of water, slides and rivers, Aquaventure provides the ultimate water wonderland.

 - Blue Lagoon Island – Located just three miles from Nassau, Blue Lagoon Island is a private tropical island open to visitors.
-The island offers many water sports, such as paddle boarding, snorkeling and underwater scooters, in addition to being home to the dolphins and sea lions of Dolphin Encounters, where visitors can swim and experience Bahamas animal life first-hand.
+The island offers many water sports, such as paddle boarding, snorkeling and underwater scooters and visitors can swim and experience Bahamas animal life first-hand.